'One Child Nation' Documentary Explores The Dark Side Of Chinese Policy

 On how motherhood prompted her to make the film

 It was then I started having questions and asking my mom what it was like for [her] when [she] were pregnant.
-And the stories that she told me, and my family members told me, made me realize how little I knew about the one-child policy, and how much of my knowledge was taught by the government.
+And the stories that she told me, and my family members told me, made me realize how little I knew about the one-child policy and how much of my knowledge was taught by the government.
 I had so many questions I wanted to explore, and I also wanted people who are like me to have a chance to learn what truly happened under the one-child policy.

 On interviewing her uncle, whose infant daughter died after he abandoned her

 It was really challenging to approach my family and to request an interview.
-It was more difficult than asking a stranger, because I knew my uncle, and there were so many times I mustered my courage and tried to ask him, "Hey uncle, can I talk to you about this."
+It was more difficult than asking a stranger, because I knew my uncle, and there were so many times I mustered my courage and tried to ask him, "Hey, uncle, can I talk to you about this?"
 But then I knew he had not talked about it for decades, and so several times I almost brought it up — and I couldn't.

 And eventually, when I finally did, it was the first time we had a parent-to-parent conversation.
 As a mom myself, I couldn't imagine any parent would abandon, give away and see the child die — and how could you do it?

 And he told me that his mom, my grandma, threatened to commit suicide.
-So she said: "It's either her or me.
+So she said, "It's either her or me.
 If you keep the infant daughter, then I'll die."
 And I question myself all the time: If I were in his position, what would I do?
-And I don't have the confidence to say, "Oh, exactly, I would resist, I would not do the same thing that they did."
+And I don't have the confidence to say, "Oh, exactly, I would resist.
+I would not do the same thing that they did."
 And that's scary.

 On why Wang's mother still defends the one-child policy

 At first, it didn't make any sense, and I was very, very surprised.
-And even to today, my mom had seen the finished film and she still believed that the policy was necessary.
+And even to today, my mom had seen the finished film, and she still believed that the policy was necessary.
 Looking back, I just understood how powerful the propaganda was.
 It shaped peoples mind[s], especially people who lived their entire life in China and were never encouraged to think, to question, to reflect.

-The narrative about the one-child policy — the dominant one — is: It contributed to the economy, otherwise the entire China would starve to death.
+The narrative about the one-child policy, the dominant one, is: It contributed to the economy — otherwise the entire China would starve to death.
 And people buy into that narrative, even though, for people who understood Chinese history, they know that the starvation was caused by the Great Leap Forward — which is a man-made disaster.

 On how open her subjects were during their interviews

-I was surprised about how open they were, too.
-But then I realized the reason that they were open was because: One, I grew up there, everybody knows me.
+I was surprised about how open they were too.
+But then I realized the reason that they were open was because, one, I grew up there — everybody knows me.
 And more importantly, I asked them: I wanted to know what you witnessed, what you experienced.
 I wanted to know the history; I wasn't asking them to criticize the policy.

 And when you look at the film, almost everyone was positive about the policy, even though they suffered really painful consequences.
 I think that was the reason why they felt comfortable and open to speak frankly of what they believe.